 The bathing water data site is as a cloud-based service, using our automation deployment and monitoring tools.

-A key need for the Environment Agency was to also support other users of the data.
+A key need for both Environment Agency, and subsequently also NRW, was to also support other users of the data.
 In particular this was to enable developers to incorporate the data within their own applications.
 We built the Environment Agency’s data explorer on a rich API that we documented to provide easy use by others.
 A simple widget was also created to help those wanting to incorporate the data into their own websites with minimal effort.

 Each of the additional data sets have been integrated and cross-linked with other relevant entities.
 This has happened without requiring any database redesign or system downtime.
 All while being directly available on the web.

 Using linked data to share information gives greater flexibility between data and the applications that use it.
 Data publishers and third parties can create applications that combine information from multiple providers.